 In a post on Hong Kong Discussion Group, candidates shared stupid and insensible things they were asked by interviewers.

-For companies that drive employees to do overtime like crazy, it is helpful to hire people who don't have a family to go home to and, even better, are not in a serious relationship at all.
+Extensive background check1.
+Are you seeing anyone?For companies that drive employees to do overtime like crazy, it is helpful to hire people who don't have a family to go home to and, even better, are not in a serious relationship at all.

-The boss wants to ensure they are not hiring the son or daughter of a competitor and, more importantly, the candidate is not a "rich second generation" who could care less about coming to work.
+2. What do your parents do, and how old are they?The boss wants to ensure they are not hiring the son or daughter of a competitor and, more importantly, the candidate is not a "rich second generation" who could care less about coming to work.

 Asking rude questionsOne netizen said an interviewer asked him if he has body odour.
 He responded calmly as follows: "You would have smelled it by now, even if I said no. If you have not yet smelled it, it means I don't have it."

 Hosting a quiz contest It is common for interviewers to test candidates' knowledge on current affairs, especially for government and journalist jobs.
 However, a candidate who interviewed for an assistant marketing manager position at a mainland-backed organisation said he was challenged by a barrage of questions including: "Please name president Xi Jing Ping's wife"; "Please name the minister of defense of the People's republic of China"; "Who won the Academy Award for Best Actor at this year's Oscars?"; and "Please name three celebrities in Hong Kong and overseas who recently passed away."

 Giving an office tour Another respondent to the post shared that a hiring manager asked him to attend the interview on a Saturday - a non-working day for the company.
 The office was still under renovation and there was no place to sit and talk.
 Instead, the manager invited the candidate to have a look around the office and asked for his opinion on the decoration and the view.